History Department (HIS)

 Maya Civilization

 The course presents an overview of the Maya culture located in southern Mexico and Central America.
-The class is organized chronologically into several sections that focus on the origins, adaptations to various environments, social, political, and religious organizations, and the belief systems of the Maya beginning at around 3000 BC.
-Emphasis will be on Pre-Hispanic Maya; will also explore life ways of contemporary Maya people.
+The class is organized chronologically into several sections that focus on the origins; adaptations to various environments; social, political, and religious organizations; and the belief systems of the Maya beginning at around 3000 BC.
+While emphasis is on Pre-Hispanic Maya, the course also explores life ways of contemporary Maya people.
 (Cross-listed with ANT/ARC/HIS, may only earn credit in one department.)
 Offered Summer.

 HIS 354 Cr.3